 Welcome to our Hodgepodge free listing of chalk pastels, acrylics and video art tutorials for all ages.
-This list of free tutorials is always being updated.
-Rather than 50, we now have 100+ free art tutorials!
-Please scroll down for a list of printable lessons.
-Click on each link to view and print individually…
+This list of free tutorials is no longer being updated.
+In fact, at the following link we have an updated list of 100+ Free Art Lessons for All Ages.

 We love pastels.
 Nana has taught us to appreciate how beautiful and easy it is to use them.
 We even keep them close so we can use them for our nature journal entries.
 I’ve had a few questions about what pastels our children use and where to purchase them.
 So, I went to the expert – Nana!
 Below is a suggested list of resources.
 And further down is our list of chalk pastel and acrylic lessons.